 Who it’s for: Those who like a mix of style and comfort

 Why we picked the Lexus GS:

-Lexus may be taking a risk with its current design language, but that doesn’t mean owners should have any concerns about reliability.
-Beneath its spindle grille and sweeping bodywork, the Lexus GS is every bit as dependable a luxury car as previous generations.
-While some competitors suffer from chronic electrical issues or mechanical failures, the GS offers class-leading comfort with the peace of mind that comes from a Toyota product.
+Lexus may be taking a risk with its current design language, but that doesn’t mean owners should have concerns about reliability.
+Beneath its spindle grille and sweeping bodywork, the GS is every bit as dependable as its predecessors.
+While some competitors suffer from chronic electrical issues or mechanical failures that occur alarmingly early, the GS offers class-leading comfort with the peace of mind that comes from a Toyota product.